 When low-value properties are appraised at greater percentages of market value than high-value properties, assessment regressivity is indicated.
 When low-value properties are appraised at smaller percentages of market value than high-value properties, assessment progressivity is the result.
-Appraisals made for tax purposes of course should be neither regressive nor progressive.11
+Appraisals made for tax purposes of course should be neither regressive nor progressive.14

 The IAAO Standard on Ratio Studies suggests that PRDs for each type of property should be between 0.98 and 1.03 to demonstrate vertical equity, indicating the appraisal district is treating low-value and high-value properties uniformly.
 PRDs below this range indicate progressivity, and measures above this range indicate regressivity.
+Progressive appraisals indicate high value properties are relatively over-appraised, whereas regressive appraisals indicate high value properties are under-appraised relative to lower value properties.